 Basic piping fundamentals used in design and layout of piping systems for petroleum and petrochemical facilities.
 Items stressed are symbols, plot plans, flow diagrams, abbreviations and specifications.
 Safety aspects of piping systems.

-2402 Piping Drafting II (4-3-3)

-Prerequisite: ET 2401.
+2402 Piping Drafting II (4-3-3) Prerequisite: ET 2401.
+Laboratory fee required: \$12.
 Continuation of ET 2301.
 Application of basic piping fundamentals in arrangement drawings and isometric configurations.
 Piping systems, underground piping, meter runs control valve manifolds, level instruments and bridles and steam traps are also studied.
 Safety aspects of piping systems.

-3307 Applied Thermodynamics (3-3-0)

-Prerequisites: MATH 2401 and CHEM 1307.
+3307 Applied Thermodynamics (3-3-0) Prerequisite: MATH 2401 and CHEM 1307.

 Fundamentals of thermodynamics, including applications of the first and second laws, enthalpy, entropy, application of reversible and irreversible processes to a variety of systems and problems, use of thermodynamic tables and ideal gas law.
 Energy balances and their applications.
 Estimation of properties.
 Thermodynamics of fire.

 3308 Materials Science (3-3-0)

 Prerequisite: CHEM 1307.

 The physical, mechanical, thermal, magnetic, electrical and chemical properties and their relation to atomic, molecular and crystalline structure of materials.
 Introduction to processing of materials and their testing.
 Applications of material science in engineering.
 New frontiers in materials technology.
 Criteria for selection and use of materials.
 Safety criteria for section of materials.

-3320 Modern Concrete Technology (3-2-2)

-Prerequisite: Junior standing.
-Laboratory fee required. \$12.

-Properties and requirements of cement and aggregates, water-cement ratio and proportioning of mixtures for concrete.
+3320 Modern Concrete Technology (3-2-2) Prerequisite: Junior standing.
+Laboratory fee required: \$12.
+Properties and requirements of cement and aggregates, watercement ratio and proportioning of mixtures for concrete.
 Behavior and properties of fresh and hardened concrete.
 Emphasis on behavior under pressure and fire.
 Handling of fresh concrete, formwork, quality control, inspection and laboratory testing of concrete.
 Application of expert systems in concrete technology.
 High-strength and lightweight concretes.
 Inspection of concrete structures.

-3321 Soil Mechanics (3-3-0)

-Prerequisite: Junior standing.
-Laboratory fee required. \$12.
+3321 Soil Mechanics (3-3-0) Prerequisite: Junior standing.
+Laboratory fee required: \$12.
 Geological origin, identification, description and classification of soils.
 Physical, consolidation and hydraulic properties of soil.
 Site and subsurface explorations and testing of soil.
 Essentials of good foundations.
 Stability of slopes and earth pressure.
 Computer application in soil mechanics.
 Environmental contamination of soils.

-3322 Finite Element Analysis of Structures (3-3-0)
+3322 Finite Element Analysis of Structures (3-3-0) Prerequisite: ENGR 3311.

 Finite element analysis of structures.
 Numerical and matrix techniques and their relationships to classical energy and differential equation methods.
 Expert systems applied to structural design.
 Experimental determination of stiffness and flexibility matrices.
 Nondestructive evaluation of structures.
 Vibrations of structures.
 Finite element analysis of structures exposed to high temperatures.
 Practical training in industrial FEA codes.
 Program development.

-3325 3D Computer Modeling, Rendering and Animation (3-2-2)

-Prerequisites: ENGR 3305 and junior standing.
+3325 3D Computer Modeling, Rendering and Animation (3-2-2) Prerequisite: ENGR 3305 and junior standing.
 Application of advanced computer aided design principles to construction of 3D computer models for structural, piping, and electronics systems.
 Computer animation applied to control of systems in the same fields.
 Applications of plan layout for analysis of industrial safety.

-3399 Directed Study in Engineering Technology

-Prerequisites: Approval of department chair and dean.
-Selected topics in Engineering Technology.

-3401 Process Piping Design I (4-3-3)

-Prerequisites: ET 2402 and ENGR 2304.
+3399 Directed Study in Engineering Technology Prerequisite: Approval of department chair and dean.
+Intensive individual study under the guidance of a member of the Engineering Technology faculty.
+3401 Process Piping Design I (4-3-3) Prerequisite: ET 2402 and ENGR 2304.